-Negative interest rates: The Covid-19 pandemic increased the risk that the Bank of England will set its Bank Rate at or below zero, which could feed through to negative interest rates on all low risk, short-term investment options.
-Since investments cannot pay negative income, negative rates will be applied by reducing the value of investments.
-In this event, security will be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested.
-As restrictions are being eased across the UK and the likelihood of this is significantly reduced in 2022/23, especially given recent rate increases.
+Negative interest rates: The Covid-19 pandemic increased the risk that the Bank of England would set its Bank Rate at or below zero, which could have fed through to negative interest rates on all low risk, short-term investment options.
+Since investments cannot pay negative income, negative rates would have been applied by reducing the value of investments.
+In such an event, security would be measured as receiving the contractually agreed amount at maturity, even though this may be less than the amount originally invested.
+Due to the current economic challenges, Bank of England interest rates are rising and the likelihood of negative interest rates is significantly low.